What is Kaizen Training? or How to Get Better at Everything!The Japanese Training and Philosophy from Continual Improvement August 28, 2017

 At Fantastic Services Franchise we’ve adapted this work philosophy.

 “Don’t put off until tomorrow what you can do today.” – Benjamin Franklin

 When a company wants to incorporate the Kaizen method in their work, it has to options: incorporating it on their own or hiring a consultancy agency to hold a training.
-If you want to take a course, there are a few options* in Australia: Shinka Management – Kaizen Foundation Series, Kaizen Practitioner, AuSQ Lean Practitioner, Professional Development Training.
+If you want to take a course, there are a few options* in Australia: Shinka Management – Kaizen Foundation Series, Kaizen Practitioner at The Knowledge Academy, AuSQ Lean Practitioner, Professional Development Training.